rafaelcaricio/fedimovies/README.md

 Create configuration file by copying `contrib/mitra_config.yaml` and configure the instance.
 Default config file path is `/etc/mitra/config.yaml`, but it can be changed using `CONFIG_PATH` environment variable.

+Put any static files into the directory specified in configuration file.
+Building instructions for `mitra-web` frontend can be found at https://codeberg.org/silverpill/mitra-web#project-setup.

 Start Mitra:

 ```shell
 ./mitra
 ```

-An HTTP server will be needed to handle HTTPS requests and serve the frontend.
+An HTTP server will be needed to handle HTTPS requests.
 See the example of [nginx configuration file](./contrib/mitra.nginx).

-Building instructions for `mitra-web` frontend can be found at https://codeberg.org/silverpill/mitra-web#project-setup.

 To run Mitra as a systemd service, check out the [systemd unit file example](./contrib/mitra.service).